 Eden in Iraq: The Wastewater Garden Project

-AFFILIATE PROJECT: The Eden in Iraq Project joins environmental art, design, and engineering to create waste and water remediation solution, linking Singapore to the Fertile Crescent of Mesopotamia and Iraq to the New Silk Road.
+BACKGROUND ON THE PROJECT: The Eden in Iraq Project joins environmental art, design, and engineering to create waste and water remediation solution, linking Singapore to the Fertile Crescent of Mesopotamia and Iraq to the New Silk Road.
 In October 2017, an exhibition at the National Design Centre in Singapore showcased various aspects of the project, from the history and culture of the marshes, to the design process and sources of inspiration for the work.

 In 1991 Saddam Hussein drained the immense wetlands near the likely site of the Garden of Eden, turning it into a desert.
 The expelled Marsh Arabs have been returning to re-green and restore the marshes with the help of Nature Iraq (NGO) located in El-Chibaish.
 This 7,000 year old Mesopotamian culture has retained their traditional way of life including their magnificent reed architecture, reed weavings, and water buffalo trade.
 In 2011 Nature Iraq welcomed artist Meridel Rubenstein and environmental engineer Dr. Mark Nelson to create an art/ecological work that will transform human waste into a garden.